CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What We Love

-• High waist works for c-section
+• High waist works for C-sections

 Things To Consider

 Just as important, these undies deliver on functionality.
 A wider-than-typical gusset offers more room for those bulky postpartum maxi pads, so you don't have to stress about leaks.
-And the stretchy fabric works with your transitioning postpartum body; things won't feel uncomfortably tight around your belly or thighs if you're dealing with some residual swelling, but at the same time the light compression fabric doesn’t skimp on support.
-They even come in several fun colors, along with basic black and nude.
+And the stretchy, ultra-flexible material works with your transitioning postpartum body; things won't feel uncomfortably tight around your belly or thighs if you're dealing with some residual swelling, yet the light compression fabric doesn’t skimp on support.

-Sizes: S to 3X | Fabric: 93% micromodal/7% spandex | Washing instructions: Machine wash warm, tumble dry low | Color options: 5
+Size range: S to 3X | Fabric: 93% micromodal/7% elastane | Washing instructions: Machine wash warm, tumble dry low | Color options: 4

 Our product tester says: